Viveka-L/AWS-PROJECTS/CodeWhisperer/README.md

 # Amazon ECS Container Deployment Guide

 ## Introduction
 This guide provides a quick and straightforward walkthrough for deploying containers using Amazon Elastic Container Service (ECS).
-Itprovides an overview of the steps in [Deploying a container with Amazon ECS](https://kevinkiruri.medium.com/deploying-a-container-with-amazon-ecs-d95dcab8b411), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).

 ## Deployment Steps Overview
 1. Creating an ECS Cluster